wso2-extensions/identity-oauth-uma/docs/tryout.md

 ---

-## Configure service provider to act as the client
+## Register the client as a service provider in WSO2 IS

 You need to register the client application (of the requesting party) as a service provider in WSO2 Identity Server.